Tutorial: Azure Active Directory integration with Canvas

 e.
 Click Add User.

-You can use any other Canvas user account creation tools or APIs provided by Canvas to provision AAD user accounts.
+You can use any other Canvas user account creation tools or APIs provided by Canvas to provision Azure AD user accounts.

 Test single sign-on